CEO Carplus

 As a cash buyer, you have a lot of power at the dealership.
 You don’t need to rely on their decision for your finance or lease terms.
 You become the owner from day 1 and have full control over it.

-Cash also allows you to save on interest and admin fees.
+Cash also allows you to save on interest.
 Since you’re not borrowing any money or the car itself, the dealership won’t charge you for any extras.

 The downside is that if you decide to sell the car in the future, the car will have lost a significant amount of value.
 To mitigate the risk, buy a car with a better resale value and minimise mileage.